Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 # Technologies

-- Python for
+- Lucidchart for creating first visual drafts of the homepage structure and its ERD
+- HTML, CSS and Bootstrap for creating and styling the homepage interface
+- JavaScript for creating the confirm, cancel and delete booking functionality
-- Django for
+- Python & Django for creating apps, the database, login functionality
-- Heroku for
+- Heroku for deploying the project to a live page
-- Lucidchart for
 - GitHub for storing the code externally

 # Libraries